Can You Drink Hot Water While Pregnant?

 Does Drinking Warm Water in Pregnancy Harm Your Baby?

 While hot water will not harm your baby directly, very hot or scalding water can cause burns in your mouth and throat.
 This can cause a lot of pain and restrict the type of food you can eat.
 A reduction in food intake can cause you to become weak and reduce the amount of nutrition reaching your developing baby.
 The burns may also get infected and may need medication for healing.
-These medications, in turn, could cause harm to your baby, as any changes in the mother’s body can have a direct impact on the foetus.
+These medications, in turn, could cause harm to your baby, as any changes in the mother’s body can have a direct impact on the fetus.

 Precautions to Take